Where can I get more information on a visit to Fredericksburg?

 What is there to do in Fredericksburg?

-Known for generations as a shopping haven, the things to see and do in Fredericksburg have continued to expand, while the has kept its authentic small town charm.
+Known for generations as a shopping haven, the things to see and do in Fredericksburg have continued to expand, while keeping its authentic small town charm.
 For a complete look at the shops, attractions, wineries, restaurants and events that make Fredericksburg a special destination, click here.

 What is happening in Fredericksburg this weekend?